sporeprotocol/spore-docs/docs/glossary/terms.md

 ## Extension

-Specified as Spore [Mutant](#mutant), used to add extensional behavior or verify rules onto spore or cluster.
+As used in the context of Spore and referred to as a [Mutant](#mutant), indicates an additional feature or set of rules that can be applied to a spore or cluster.

 **see also:**
 * [mutant](#mutant)